 Many young girls with ADHD — most with inattentive symptoms — are being drowned out by loud, hyperactive boys who demonstrate the condition’s stereotypical behavior.
-Learn how to recognize the mistaken, misunderstood symptoms of ADD in girls, and turn around this unfair unbalance for your daughter or yourself.
+Learn how to recognize the mistaken, misunderstood symptoms of ADHD or ADD in girls, and turn around this unfair unbalance for your daughter or yourself.

 - being a perfectionist

 ADHD in Girls is Often Missed